indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingRoles/PaperReviewingRoles.rst

 Content and Layout reviewing workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The conference
-manager has chosen to be checked both the contribution`s layout and
+The conference manager has chosen to be checked both the contribution`s layout and content.
-content.
-The first step is assigning of the contribution; the
-referee chooses the content and the layout reviewers.
-Then the
+The first step is to assign the contribution; the referee chooses the content and the layout
-layout reviewer must check the layout, and if it is judged as ``to
+reviewers for each contribution.
+Then the layout reviewer must check the layout, and if it is
-be corrected`` the contribution is sent back for correction to the
-author with the layout reviewer`s comments.
-Or the layout reviewer
+judged as ``to be corrected`` the contribution is sent back for correction to the author with the
-can correct it by himself.
+layout reviewer`s comments, or the layout reviewer can correct it by himself.

         |image4|